Knowledge Base

 MPO Break-Out Cables

-MPO Break-out cables are excellent for splitting and merging data flow.
-Most common conversion is the MPO to 4 LC.
-To add to this, 1 to 4 conversion is excellent for 40G to 4x10G and 100G to 4x25G conversion as both can use the same MPO breakout cable.
-However, not all 40G and 100G transceivers are capable of this conversion as it requires a built-in MPO connector and it comes only in SR4 (Short Range 4 lane) and PSM4 (Parallel Single Mode 4 lane) transceiver versions.
+MPO Breakout cables are excellent for splitting and merging data flow.
+The most common conversion is the MPO to 4 LC.
+To add to this, 1 to 4 conversion is excellent for 40G to 4x10G and 100G to 4x25G conversion, as both can use the same MPO breakout cable.
+However, not all 40G and 100G transceivers are capable of this conversion, as it requires a built-in MPO connector, and it comes only in SR4 (Short Range 4 lane) and PSM4 (Parallel Single Mode 4 lane) transceiver versions.
 More on transceiver types can be read in our 100G-QSFP28 transceiver article.
-In short they have these characteristics:
+In short, they have these characteristics:

-2. PSM4 operates at 1310nm wavelength and requires OS2 cable that comes in Yellow jacket color.
+2. PSM4 operates at a 1310nm wavelength and requires an OS2 cable that comes in Yellow jacket color.

-Below are schematic and pinout of both MPO-12-4LC and MPO-16-8LC.
-More information regarding the possibility to order these products can be found in our MTP breakout product page.
+Below are schematics and pinouts of both MPO-12-4LC and MPO-16-8LC.
+More information regarding the possibility of ordering these products can be found on our MTP breakout product page.

 MPO-12-4LC: